-- (1) Under this Act, legal residence means: - 1) residence under a residence permit issued by Finnish authorities; - 2) residence without a residence permit for a maximum of three months if the alien comes from a State whose citizens do not need a residence permit;
+Under this Act, legal residence means:

+- 1) residence under a residence permit or long-stay visa issued by a Finnish authority; (121/2022) - 2) residence without a residence permit for a maximum of 90 days if the alien comes from a State whose citizens do not need a residence permit; (1206/2022)

+Paragraph 2 as amended by Act 1206/2022 enters into force on a date to be specified by decree.
+Previous wording:

+- 2) residence without a residence permit for a maximum of three months if the alien comes from a State whose citizens do not need a residence permit; - 3) residence under a travel authorisation for a maximum of 90 days in any 180-day period if the alien comes from a country whose citizens do not need a visa; (1206/2022)

+Paragraph 3 as amended by Act 1206/2022 enters into force on a date to be specified by decree.
+Previous wording:

-- 3) residence without a visa for a maximum of three months within a period of six months following entry into the Schengen area if the alien comes from a State whose citizens do not need visas; - 4) residence under a Schengen visa for a maximum of three months within a period of six months following entry into the country; - 5) residence under a national visa of a Schengen State for a maximum of three months from the first day of the validity of the visa; (449/2012) - 6) residence for a maximum of three months under a residence permit issued by a Schengen State; and (449/2012) - 7) residence of a victim of trafficking in human beings or of a third-country national who has resided and worked in the country illegally as referred to in section 52d, during the reflection period referred to in section 52b.
-(449/2012) - (2) Provisions on the right of residence of Union citizens and similar persons are laid down in chapter 10. - (3) An alien may reside legally in the country while his or her application is being processed until there is a final decision on the matter or an enforceable decision on his or her removal from the country.
+- 3) residence without a visa for a maximum of three months within a period of six months following entry into the Schengen area if the alien comes from a State whose citizens do not need visas; - 4) residence under a short-stay visa for a maximum of 90 days in any 180-day period; (121/2022) - 5) residence under a long-stay visa issued by another Schengen State for a maximum of 90 days in any 180-day period; (121/2022) - 6) residence under a residence permit issued by a Schengen State for a maximum of 90 days in any 180-day period; (1206/2022)

+Paragraph 6 as amended by Act 1206/2022 enters into force on a date to be specified by decree.
+Previous wording:

+- 6) residence under a residence permit issued by a Schengen State for a maximum of three months; and (449/2012) - 7) residence of a victim of trafficking in human beings or of a third-country national who has resided and worked in the country illegally as referred to in section 52d, during the reflection period referred to in section 52b.
+(449/2012)

+Provisions on the right of residence of Union citizens and similar persons are laid down in chapter 10.

+An alien may reside legally in the country while his or her application is being processed until there is a final decision on the matter or an enforceable decision on his or her removal from the country.